Must-Watch Films & Documentaries for Fashion Fans

-Alas, perusing Bags! at the V&A might be out of the question right now, but there are plenty of fashion pictures out there for you to fill your boots with.
-From a movie dedicated to the life of Coco Chanel to Meryl Streep’s legendary performance in The Devil Wears Prada, here are the most sensationally stylish films and documentaries to watch right now…
+Alas, perusing Bags! at the V&A might be out of the question right now, but there are plenty of fashion features out there for you to fill your boots with.
+From a movie dedicated to the life of Coco Chanel to Meryl Streep’s legendary performance in The Devil Wears Prada, here are the most sensationally stylish films and documentaries to watch right now.

 Christian Dior: Designer of Dreams